suncoast-devs/handbook/lessons/js-intro/objects.md

 And now we would have a new object, independent of the first, with a different year.
 However, you could imagine that if we had many properties it would be cumbersome to repeat all the keys and values.
-Fortunately, recent TypeScript allows for a shortcut to "expand" all the keys and values.
+Fortunately, TypeScript allows for a shortcut to "expand" all the keys and values.
 This is known as the `spread` operator and is noted as `...`

 So let's write this again using the spread operator: